caibengbu/ecma33330_proj/README.md

 This command activates an analysis from January 1994 to December 2012 only.

 ## Sources of Raw Data
 There are two sources of raw CPS Basic Monthly data: [NBER.org](https://data.nber.org/cps-basic2/) and [Census.gov](https://www.census.gov/data/datasets/time-series/demo/cps/cps-basic.html).
-We made available 3 possible solutions that our user can choose from:
+We made available 3 possible solutions that our users can choose from:
 1. Download from NBER.org
 2. Download from Census.gov
 3. Download from a mixture of NBER.org (for files eariler than 1994) and Census.gov (for files later than 1994).